OpenEIT/openeit.github.io/docs/source/faq.rst

 Question 3:
 ^^^^^^^^^^^^^^

-**I appreciate the IEC60601-1 compliance for biomedical applications, as it ensures safe use a small currents.
+**I appreciate the IEC60601-1 compliance for biomedical applications, as it ensures safe use and small currents.
 However, I have a non-biological application where I'd like to remove the DC filters, how can I do it?**

 The IEC filters can be bypassed by adding jumpers.
 Below I show three pictures, one of example 2.54mm suitable jumpers from Digikey, a second picture of the board without jumpers, and a third picture of the board with jumpers correctly in place.
 Now, Spectra is operating without the IEC compliant filters enabling you to change the current, and also get the most accurate phase measurement(the capacitor in the IEC filter slightly alters the phase).
-Do remember you accept all risk for using your Spectra.
+Do remember that you accept all risk for using your Spectra.

 .. image:: ./images/IEC_jumper.jpg
   :width: 150